venkyrayarakula/hello-world/README.md

 First github repo

 Hi,
-This is my First Github projects.
+This is my First Github project.